michael-simons/garmin-babel/README.md

 ### Pre-build artifacts

 I have a limited, untested set of packages for various operating systems on the [release page](https://github.com/michael-simons/garmin-babel/releases).
-They came as plain Java distribution requiring a locally installed JDK, with batteries included (that is, with a JDK for a specific operating system and architecture) or as a native distribution not requiring a JDK at all.
+They come either as plain Java distribution requiring a locally installed JDK, with batteries included (that is, with a JDK for a specific operating system and architecture) or as a native distribution not requiring a JDK at all.
 You can use them as follows (the example is based on the plain Java distribution):

 ```bash
 mkdir -p target